juliangav/www.julian.is/site/content/articles/2017-10-11-dont-fight-the-notch.md

 <h2>Dimensions in Pixels</h2>

-For your curiousity, I put together a list dimensions that I was able to get from the iPhone X Simulator in Xcode.
+I was able to get a list of dimensions from the iPhone X Simulator in Xcode, and now, I’m sharing it with you.

 <figure class="figure-fullwidth">
 	<img src="/assets/iphone-x-notch-safe-area-dimensions.jpg" alt="iPhone X Safe Area Dimensions">